Why does your honey taste so good?

 What do you grow?

-Our products include raw honey, free range eggs, pastured chicken and duck, seasonal fruits, mushrooms, and vegetables.
+Our products include raw honey, black walnut syrup, free range eggs, pastured chicken, seasonal fruits, mushrooms, and vegetables.
 Everything is produced right here on our farm.
 The honey bees take full advantage of the wide variety of flowers and trees in our valley, creating a mix of different colored honeys with wonderfully unique flavors across the season.
 Our mixed flock of beautiful hens has the run of the farm (with some limits) giving their cackle berries (aka eggs) bright yolks and improved nutrient density.
 The wild and cultivated fruits and vegetables we nurture are sure to bring something special to your table.

 Is your produce chemical free?

 We focus on organic and regenerative agriculture and use heirloom and non-GMO seeds for our produce.
 Our regenerative agriculture efforts are intended to improve soil health and structure naturally by increasing organic matter, water retention, carbon sequestration, and biodiversity; thereby reducing the need for synthetic fertilizers, herbicides, and pesticides.
 We provide our flocks with organic feed supplements when necessary.

 My honey has crystalized.
 What do I do?